avo-hq/docs/src/0.5.x/readme.md

 # Get Started

-Avo is a beautiful next-generation framework that empowers developers and teams to deliver fast and in a uniform way fantastic admin panels for your Ruby on Rails apps.
+Avo is a beautiful next-generation framework that empowers developers and teams to deliver fast and in a uniform way beautiful admin panels for your Ruby on Rails apps.

 It's built with Hotwire so it speaks your favorite language, <span class="text-red-700">Ruby on Rails</span>.